Sen. Marshall on Integra semiconductor plant: ‘Where are we going to get the people?’

 WICHITA, Kan.
-(KSNW) — Senator Roger Marshall (R-Kan.) is raising concerns after Kansas Governor Laura Kelly’s announcement on Thursday that Integra Technologies is bringing a semiconductor manufacturing plant to Wichita that will create at least 2,000 jobs.
+(KSNW) — Sen. Roger Marshall is raising concerns after Gov. Laura Kelly’s announcement on Thursday that Integra Technologies is bringing a semiconductor manufacturing plant to Wichita that will create at least 2,000 jobs.

 In order for Integra to apply for federal CHIPS Act funding, incentive plans (which should be done later this month) need to be in place.
 But that’s not the only concern of one state leader regarding the second-largest economic development project in Kansas’s history.